morgangraphics/ansible-role-nvm/README.md

       nvm_commands:
        - "nvm exec default npm install"
       become: true            # THIS WILL CHANGE THE LOGIN CONTEXT TO USE THE USER BELOW
-      become_user: ec2-user   # THIS INSTALLS NVM IN THE CONTEXT OF THE EC2-USER/DEFAULT USER
+      become_user: ec2-user   # THIS INSTALLS NVM IN THE CONTEXT OF THE EC2-USER/DEFAULT USER.
+THIS USER MUST EXIST ON THE SYSTEM!

     - role: some-other-role
       ...